-Exclusion restriction in the payoff function (ID-2)
+Static Exclusion Restriction (ID-2)

-- The exclusion restriction ID-2 appears naturally in many applications of dynamic games of oligopoly competition. - Incumbent status, capacity, capital stock, or product quality of a firm at period t-1 are state variables that enter in a firm's payoff function at period t because there are investment and adjustment costs that depend on these lagged variables. - A firm's payoff π{it} depends also on the competitors' values of these variables at period t, but it does not depend on the competitors' values of these variables at t-1. - Importantly, the assumption does not mean that player i does not condition her behavior on those excluded variables.
+- The exclusion restriction ID-2 appears naturally in many applications of dynamic games of oligopoly competition. - Incumbent status, capacity, capital stock, or product quality of a firm at period t - 1 are state variables that enter in a firm's payoff function at period t because there are investment and adjustment costs that depend on these lagged variables. - A firm's payoff π{it} depends also on the competitors' values of these variables at period t, but it does not depend on the competitors' values of these variables at t 1. - Importantly, the assumption does not mean that player i does not condition her behavior on those excluded variables.
 Each player conditions his behavior on all the (common knowledge) state variables that affect the payoff of a player in the game, even if these variables are excluded from his own payoff.

-Exclusion restriction in the transition probability (ID-3)
+Dynamic Exclusion Restriction (ID-3)